RareSkills/blog/l2-calldata/l2-calldata.md

 Moreover, these rules will have been evolving, as the client & Ethereum ecosystem matures overtime.
 By way of illustration, EIP4844 (aka [Proto-Danksharding](https://www.eip4844.com/) ) will make gas L2 data/security component even cheaper and the L2 execution part more significant, resulting in possible changes in how L2 execution fee will be calculated in order to reflect appropriate incentive & economic model.

-Here is how different L2s’ transaction gas are calculated:
+Here is how different L2s’ transaction gas is calculated:

 ### Arbitrum